Chair of the Association

 The Chair Trio

-ASE Chair Elect: Jane Oldham
+ASE Past Chair: Jane Oldham

 Jane studied chemistry at what is now Derby University, while employed as a Laboratory Technician in the Research and Development facility of a multi-national chemical company.
 After graduation, her career continued as a project team leader and technical specialist.